MicrosoftDocs/SupportArticles-docs/support/azure/devops/azure-rm-service-connection-not-listed-for-a-task.md

 ---
-title: ARM service connection not listed for a task
+title: Azure RM service connection not listed for a task
-description: This article provides tips for an issue that you might encounter when a service connection is not listed for a task. ms.date: 05/14/2023
+description: This article provides tips for an issue that you might encounter when a service connection is not listed for a task. ms.date: 05/15/2023
 author: padmajayaraman
 ms.author: v-jayaramanp
 ms.reviewer: cathmill, kirthishkt